MohanGsk/ApplicationInsights-Home/EndpointSpecs/Schemas/Docs/RequestData.md

 1. **source** : string

     Source of the request.
-Examples are instrumentation key of the caller, ip address of the caller.
+Examples are the instrumentation key of the caller or the ip address of the caller.

     Max length: 1024